-Close Grip Preacher Curl
+Close-Grip Preacher Curl

 The Close Grip Preacher Curl emphasizes the long head of the biceps by using a narrow grip while stabilizing the upper arms on a preacher bench.
+The pad eliminates body english to isolate the biceps.

-How to do the Close Grip Preacher Curl
+How to do the Close-Grip Preacher Curl

 - 01